-I’m no fan of the common over-prescribing of drugs like statins, but this alarm is not too believable.
+I’m no fan of over-prescribing of drugs like statins, but this alarm is not too believable.

 What the researchers showed was that statin drugs make stem cells – that rejuvenate the body – divide more slowly in a test tube.
 This could be expected, as statins slow access to the cholesterol building blocks needed for cell division.